luxeengine/luxe-docs/docs/tutorial/display-a-sprite.md

 ## removing the logo

-The tutorial outline includes a logo that follows the mouse, mostly because showing a blank screen is hard to tell if things are working as expected.
+The tutorial outline includes a logo that follows the mouse, since it would be hard to tell if things are working as expected if all we showed was a blank screen.

 We're not gonna need that going forward, so let's remove it.
 It's inside the `tick` method.
 Delete the highlighted section of code!